 The Host Club will confer with the Governor and prepare the Conference Budget.

-The Budget is to include projected full and partial registration amounts; cost of each event, meals, table favors, printing, supplies, equipment, memorial service expenses, speaker fees or entertainment; rooms, meals and registration for the International Representative, and rooms for the District Board members and the Saturday night dinners for the current YWPA and JMK scholarship winners.
+The Budget is to include projected full and partial registration amounts; cost of each event, meals, table favors, printing, supplies, equipment, memorial service expenses, speaker fees or entertainment; rooms, meals and registration for the International Representative, and the Saturday night dinners for the current YWPA and JMK scholarship winners.
 Scholarship winner’s sponsoring clubs will be responsible for any other guests’ meals.
+Rooms for the Leadership Team may be included in the conference budget or reimbursed from the Leadership Team Meeting expenses.
 [Procedure]

 The Budget will be presented to the District Board for final approval at the summer Board Meeting prior to the District Conference.
 [Procedure]